 After five minutes, invite kids to share any stories of compassion with the entire group.

 Read aloud Luke 10:30-37.

-Say: The priest and the Levite may’ve been very caring guys who just happened to be too busy or scared to help.
-They may’ve felt sympathy–but only the Samaritan had compassion.
+Say: The priest and the Levite may have been very caring guys who just happened to be too busy or scared to help.
+They may have felt sympathy—but only the Samaritan had compassion.
 He set aside his own concerns and he acted.
-He got involved.
+He involved himself.

 Give each child an ice cube and a paper towel.
 Have kids clench the ice cube in their hand over the paper towel.
 As they clench the ice cube, have partners take turns sharing one big thing they’re worried about at school or at home—while keeping the ice cube clenched in the same hand for five minutes.

 - What was it like to listen compassionately when the ice cube in your hand was distracting?

 - How was this experience like or unlike putting aside your daily concerns and showing compassion to others?

 Say: God wants us to put aside our concerns, even when we’re uncomfortable or stressed, and show compassion to others.